 What is the Job Outlook for Nurse Practitioners?

 The BLS reports that the overall employment of Nurse Practitioners will grow by 45% by 2030.
 This is significantly higher than the average growth of all occupations (8%).

 Nurse Practitioners also have the greatest job outlook amongst APRNs.
 Nurse Practitioners will be needed to care for the baby-boom population.
 They will also be required to treat the growing number of acute and chronic health conditions patients.

 Nurse Practitioner Career

 Are you ready to start your career as a Nurse Practitioner?

-Whether you’re a nurse looking to take the next step in your career, or if you’re just starting your nursing journey, becoming a nurse practitioner is one of the best ways to dive deeper into the world of nursing.
-You’ll have to commit time and money to education, but the increase in salary, benefits, and job outlook pays off over time.
-If you’re looking to become a nurse practitioner, you can start by earning your BSN degree at Provo College.
+Whether you’re a nurse looking to take the next step in your career or just starting your nursing journey, becoming a Nurse Practitioner is one of the best ways to dive deeper into nursing.
+Of course, you’ll have to commit time and money to education, but the increase in salary*, benefits, and job outlook pays off over time.
+If you’re looking to become a Nurse Practitioner, you can start by earning your BSN degree at Provo College.